 Your breasts push your nipples: You might also notice that your breasts push your nipples out more than usual.
 This happens because the blood flow to your chest tends to increase at this time to prepare you for breastfeeding later.

 Spotting or bleeding: If you notice spotting or vaginal bleeding, you may want to talk to your doctor about it.
 It can be an early sign of a miscarriage or an ectopic pregnancy — a situation where a fertilized egg attaches itself somewhere other than inside the uterus.

 What you can do now

-The next few weeks are crucial to #baby ’s development since most vital organs are formed.
+The next few weeks are crucial to Your Baby ’s development since most vital organs are formed.
 You two need a healthy diet, good sleep, and, ideally, no stress, because too much stress can impair the developing brain of little Your Baby .
 It’s time to start taking prenatal vitamins if you have not yet started taking any.

 Dr. Wanwadee Sapmee Panyakat, MD.
 (30 June 2020)